Important health checks for men over 50 (Australian man's personal experience!)

 So is it a mole or is it skin cancer?
 Regular skin checks are an easy one for you.

-Become familiar with your skin, it’s important you know what’s normal for you – that way you’ll know if anything changes.
-Skin cancers rarely hurt and are much more often seen rather than felt.
+We suggest becoming familiar with your skin.
+It’s important you can recognise what’s usually normal for you – that way you’ll know if anything changes.

 While some recommended health checks are going to be a walk in the park, others are more involved and could require you to take a few deep breaths.